Home

 The management of the Vaudeville Theatre have determined to produce Mr. Buchanan’s “Sophia,” at a morning performance, to be given on Monday next.
 This will be the first attempt to treat Fielding’s novel seriously on the stage.
 Joseph Reed’s “Tom Jones,” brought out at Covent Garden in 1769, comprised but few of the characters, and even excluded Partridge, who is to be played by Mr. Thomas Thorne, and will be a prominent personage in the Vaudeville piece.
 The older play is described as “wanting in incident,” a fault certainly not due to lack of material; and we are told that in the endeavour to make Jones more amiable and interesting, the author “contrived to reduce him to a mere walking gentleman.”
 Reed’s piece was furnished with songs, and was, in fact, an adaptation of Poinsinet’s opera, brought out with Philidor’s music in Paris a few years earlier.
 In the latter piece Dowling the Quaker furnished the grotesquely humorous element.
 A new adaptation of “Tom Jones” ought not to miss the excellent opportunities the story affords for scenery and costumes illustrative of English localities and manners in the days of George II.
 If the Western of the cast were equal to the task it would be well worth while to introduce Philidor’s famous hunting song.

-Sophia from the Daily News (12 April, 1886 - p.6)
+Daily News (12 April, 1886 - p.6)

 Apropos of our recent observation that Mr. Robert Buchanan’s “Sophia” will be the first attempt to treat Fielding’s novel “seriously on the stage,” Joseph Reed’s old opera including but few of the characters, Mr. William Archer writes: “I have lately been looking over some Adelphi playbills, and find announced for Monday, the 9th of February, 1824, by permission of T. Dibdin, Esq., the burletta of ‘Tom Jones; or, the Foundling,’ with a very large cast of characters, including all the chief personages of the novel.”
 From the memoirs of Thomas Dibdin we gather that he brought out this piece at the Surrey Theatre about 1818.
 It is described by him as “an operatic burletta in three acts,” and is stated to have been produced as an afterpiece.
 Dibdin adds that it became a stock piece, and elsewhere he says, “My proposed system of dramatising popular classic novels, as ‘Tom Jones,’ ‘Roderick Random,’ ‘Humphrey Clinker,’ &c., having appeared to be successful, a similar plan was immediately adopted at the Coburg,” so that it appears that there was yet another “Tom Jones” in the field.

 Mr. Buchanan’s piece, which will be brought out at the Vaudeville this afternoon with a view to its appearance in the evening bill if it is favourably received, is neither a burletta nor an afterpiece, but a substantial comedy in four acts.
 From its list of personages to reader of the novel will miss many not unimportant names, including those of the Miller and Nightingale families, who appear to vanish absolutely from this version; but at least the principal factors in the story will be there.
 It is further to be gathered from the playbill that no attempt is made to exhibit Mr. Jones’s rather extensive experience of English country inns in the stirring days of “’45.”
-The scenes are limited to five, namely, the lawn before Squire Western’s house; Partridge’s barber’s shop, with rural prospect; a room in Lady Bellaston’s house near Golden-square; a London garret; and a room in the old Bull and Gate in Holborn.
+The scenes are limited to five, namely, the lawn before Squire Western’s house; Partridge’s barber’s shop, with rural prospect; a room in Lady Bellaston’s house near Golden- square; a London garret; and a room in the old Bull and Gate in Holborn.
 The cast, which we have already noted, remains unaltered, save that Mr. Royce Carleton, in the character of Blifil, will take the place of Mr. E. J. Henley, who, we understand, is engaged to play the part originally intended for Mr. Penley in the forthcoming comedy of “The Pickpocket” at the Globe.

 Daily News (13 April, 1886 - p.5)